 Purpose of all Camps and Clinics Shall Be:

-To offer a diversified experience without emphasis on instruction, practice or competition in any particular sport.
+o To offer a diversified experience without emphasis on instruction, practice or competition in any particular sport

 The Department has established the following guidelines for summer camps at UMass:

-Camp Directors must ensure that all camps/clinics provide specialized instruction, particularly at team camps, in order to comply with bylaw 184.108.40.206.2.
+o Camp Directors must ensure that all camps/clinics provide specialized instruction, particularly at team camps, in order to comply with bylaw 22.214.171.124.2.

-All coaches must complete the compliance office form for camps/clinics prior to advertising the event
+q All coaches must submit a website/brochure approval request to the compliance office form for camps/clinics prior to advertising the event

-University and Department name, logos, marks, and addresses cannot be used for promoting any camps/clinics.
+q University and Department name, logos, marks, and addresses cannot be used for promoting any private camps/clinics.

-University office supplies and equipment including but not limited to letterhead, paper, office supplies, copy and fax machines, postage accounts - shall not be used for camps/clinics.
+q University office supplies and equipment including but not limited to letterhead, paper, office supplies, copy and fax machines, postage accounts - shall not be used for camps/clinics

-If you request the assistance of any UMass employee such as Media Relations Office for any design and creation of advertisement related to your camp/clinics (brochures, websites, etc); applicable clerical support help with various aspects of the camp; etc it must be coordinated outside the scope of the employee’s responsibilities.
+q If you request the assistance any UMass employee such as Media Relations Office for any design and creation of advertisement related to your camp/clinics (brochures, websites, etc.); applicable clerical support help with various aspects of the camp; etc. it must be coordinated outside the scope of the employee’s responsibilities.
 Therefore, in the example of the media staff or clerical support staff they must be hired and compensated for their work by your private camp/clinic company and the work must be completed outside of University time.